yxuansu/SimCTG/README.md

    farming is by hand-cropping, which consists of cutting a hole in the ground and using a saw
 '''
 ```
-More details on how to pre-train SimCTG on large-scale corpus and the detals of contrastive search can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/pretraining).
+More details on how to pre-train SimCTG on large-scale corpus and the detals of the argument setup in contrastive search can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/pretraining).

 <span id='example_usage_chinese_gpt'/>